Conner Airflow Review

 We got bent out of shape about the Conner Hats Men's Airflow Hat when we could not bend ours back into its original, stylish shape.

 Conner does not specify a UPF rating for the Airflow.
-As a result, we can't compare it directly to the other products in this review, which all have a UPF rating of 50+, including the Airflow's closest competitor the Tilley LTM6 Airflo.
+As a result, we can't compare it directly to the other products in this review.
+The Airflow's brim bends out of shape easily, too.
+This can cause this hat to have even less sun coverage.

 The Airflow is comfortable otherwise, with a soft brow lining material and a removable chin strap to keep it on when it's windy.

 This product excels in this category.
 As we already mentioned, the sides of the crown are made of mesh.
 This makes the Conner Airflow one of the most breathable products we tested.

 The Airflow is not particularly durable.
 Conner Hats claims it is crushable, so we threw it in our suitcase with little regard for maintaining its shape during our travels.
 We were very disappointed when we took it out of our luggage.
 It was wildly misshapen, and we could not make it go back to its original form.
 After this, it was a very strange and misshapen hat.

 The recycled materials that Connor uses to construct the Airflow are very lightweight.
 While this helps keep the hat comfortable and airy, it does not seem like it will stand up to much abuse as a result.